Ari Gold (musician): Modeling career

 Gold appeared in fashion magazines such as W and VIBE, for which he was photographed by Walter Chin, and chosen as one of the Stylistics in the January 2002 issue.
 He was named one of "The 9 Hottest Men in NYC" by H/X magazine, and one of the Hottest Men in the World by DNA magazine.
-After interviewing and photographing Gold for AXM magazine, Boy George chose him to be the spokesmodel for his clothing line RUDE.
+After interviewing and photographing Gold for AXM magazine, Boy George chose him to be the spokesperson for his clothing line RUDE.

 Illness and death

 Gold died from leukemia on February 14, 2021, three days after his 47th birthday.
 RuPaul, whom Gold had described as a mentor, was among those to express condolences on social media.